Paradoxical middle turbinate is a rare developmental cause of nasal obstruction. It refers to an inferomedially curved

 concave surface facing the nasal septum, and usually occurs bilaterally.

-Paradoxical middle turbinate is a very rarely encountered anomaly and can be easily recognized in paranasal tomography but can be overlooked on endoscopic examination 3.
+Paradoxical middle turbinate is a rarely encountered anomaly and can be easily recognized in paranasal tomography but can be overlooked on endoscopic examination 3.

 The prevalence reported by different authors may diverge because some of them consider any involved portion of the turbinate as paradoxical curvature, whereas others may consider this variation only in cases where the whole turbinate is unusually curved towards the opposite side 4.

 Another study indicated paradoxical middle turbinate represents 9% of total anatomical variations.

 The nasal turbinates are nasal cavity important structures, while inferior turbinates are considered a separate bone, both middle and superior turbinates arise from ethmoid bones.
 Their position and relationship to other important anatomic landmarks is extremely important especially in skull base and ENT surgical procedures 1.

 This anatomic variant alone can lead to significant narrowing of the middle nasal meatus and impede the normal drainage of paranasal sinuses due to ostiomeatal complex obstruction 2.
 When associated with a bulbous middle turbinate, it can potentially lead to nasal obstruction 2.

 Treatment and prognosis

 A study was done on 150 patients of chronic rhinosinusitis and found the following anatomical variants 5:

 - concha bullosa (30%)